scalawithcats/scala-with-cats/src/pages/functors/index.md

 # Functors

-In this section we will investigate **functors**.
+In this chapter we will investigate **functors**.
 Functors on their own aren't so useful, but special cases of functors such as as **monads** and **applicative functors** are some of the most commonly used abstractions in Scalaz.

 Let's start as we did with monoids by looking at a few types and operations and seeing what general principles we can abstract.